mxagar/machine_learning_ibm/04_Unsupervised_Learning/04_Unsupervised_Learning.md

 # With .toarray() we can convert the sparse matrix
 # into an expanded matrix.
-# We can assmble everything now
+# We can assemble everything now
 # Now we can see why we want a sparse matrix:
 # the data frame is full of zeros!
 pd.DataFrame(data=coo.toarray(), columns=words, index=docs)